OWASP/pysap/docs/dev/index.rst

 4. Make the desired changes.
 5. Run the tests again and ensure they are passing again and remain valid.
 6. Send a GitHub Pull Request to the repository's master branch.

+For a focused guide to the test suites, harness layout, and recommended commands, see :doc:`testing`.

 Bug reporting